alvin-kiveu/TECHBLOG/README.md

 sudo mysql_secure_installation
 ```

-Follow the instructions to secure the installation
+Follow the prompts to secure your installation.

 Yes -> 0 -> Yes -> Yes -> Yes

 Set the marchine password for MySQL and ignore

-Create a new user and grant privileges
+### Create a new user and grant privileges

 Access Mysql